| When people talk about the

 lasted the course.
 He broke his left hand in round four and his

+right hand in round six!
 The hands were clearly going to cause

 major problems for Pender throughout his career and it seemed